Luke Maile Preview, Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA among all league pitching staffs (4.04).
+- The Giants' 3.99 team ERA ranks 11th among all league pitching staffs.

-- Giants pitchers combine to give up the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- Giants pitchers combine to give up 141 home runs (1.1 per game), the third-fewest in baseball.

-- Harrison (0-0) makes the start for the Giants, his second of the season.

-- In his last appearance on Tuesday, the left-hander tossed 3 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.